nikolaykhodov/private-euthereum-docker/README.md

 ### API & Networking

-- A RPC server of the 2nd node is available at http://localhost:8545
+- An RPC server of the 2nd node is available at http://localhost:8545
 - No any other service is exposed

 ### Genesis